ITfoxtec/FoxIDs/docs/control.md

     <tr>
         <td colspan=2><i>Access to basic tenant elements:
         <lu>
-            <li>My profile used in the Control Client - read, update and delete.</li>
+            <li>My profile used in the Control Client.</li>
-            <li>Read the ReadCertificate API to read JWT with certificate information from a X509 Certificate.</li>
+            <li>Call the ReadCertificate API to get a JWT with certificate information from a X509 Certificate.</li>
         </lu>
         </i></td>
     </tr>